redox-os/book/src/build-system-reference.md

 - `make tree` - Show the filesystem configuration recipes and recipe dependencies tree
 - `make image` - Builds a new QEMU image, `build/harddrive.img`, without checking if any recipes have changed.
 It can save you some time if you are just updating one recipe with `make r.recipe-name`
 - `make push` - Only install recipes with new changes in an existing Redox image
+- `make install` - Install the recipe binaries in the system for self-hosted development testing
 - `make mount` - Mounts the Redox image as a filesystem at `$(BUILD)/filesystem`. **Do not use this if QEMU is running**, and remember to use `make unmount` as soon as you are done.
 This is not recommended, but if you need to get a large file onto or off of your Redox image, this is available as a workaround.
 - `make unmount` - Unmounts the Redox image filesystem.
 Use this as soon as you are done with `make mount`, and **do not start QEMU** until this is done.
 - `make live` - Creates a bootable image, `build/livedisk.iso`.
 Recipes are not usually rebuilt.